ieg-dhr/DigiKAR/7_RightsHoldersSAXONY.md

 <p>Pages 41-42 explain:</p>

 <blockquote>
   <p align="justify">"The current owner of a knight's estate was not considered an individual owner in Saxon feudal law.
 Rather, the property belonged to a social association.
-This was either a gender, i.e. mainly continuity in father-son succession, or the group of a vassal and fellow vassal, possibly forming a 'familia' in the older pre-modern sense.
+This was either a family, based mainly on continuity in father-son succession, or the group around a vassal and fellow vassal, possibly forming a 'familia' in the older pre-modern sense.
 (Flügel (2000.
 54)"</p>
 </blockquote>

-<p align="justify">The current diversity of data leads to problems with data preparation and integration into a database structure.
+<p align="justify">The current diversity of data in repositories that cover the early modern period leads to problems with data preparation and integration into a new database structure.
 Ideally, each database field should contain a single type of data.
 Assigning several possible classes to data in one data column can cause issues with the long-term interoperability and reusability of the data.
 It is a challenge to structure diverse data in a way that makes different ontological classes immediately transparent.</p>

 <p align="justify">If one database field in our own data model is used for differently granular information, this notation is possible:</p>
 <blockquote>